mikediessner/nubo/docs/_build/html/_sources/get_started.rst.txt

     New best at evaluation 70: 	 Inputs: [0.2076 0.1527 0.4728 0.2802 0.3109 0.6594], 	 Outputs: [-3.321]

-Finally, we print the overall best solution: we get -3.3210 on evaluation 70, which approximaties the true optimum of -3.3224.
+Finally, we print the overall best solution: we get -3.3210 on evaluation 70, which approximates the true optimum of -3.3224.

 .. code-block:: python